amanda-basso/blog_amanda/content/posts/hello-word.md

 Description: This is my first blog post!
 categories:
 - crypto
+- cats
 date: 2021-03-29T23:42:08-03:00
 draft: true
 ---

-Hi everyone, this is my first blog post and I'm planning to print some bits of my cryto studies, travells, and share a lot of pics of my cats.
+Hi everyone!!!
+This is my first blog post and I'm planning to print some bits of my cryto studies, travells, and share a lot of pics of my cats.
 Hope you enjoy!

 <!--more-->